Book flights from Beirut to Montréal with Qatar Airways

 The East Wing has gates 1–12 and the West Wing, houses gates 13–23.
 Gates 2 and 3 are dual jet-way gates for large aircraft.
 Qatar Airways passengers with first class or business class tickets can make use of the Cedar Lounge, which offers 300 seats and a selection of facilities including a business centre and a self-service cafeteria.

 Facilities and amenities

 The majority of amenities and facilities at Beirut are located in the main terminal area.
 This includes duty free shops, cafés, several excellent restaurants, banks, a post office, prayer rooms, and a tourist information centre.

 The duty free areas are open to passengers who have checked in, are ticket holders and have cleared immigration.
 Private airline lounges and prayer rooms are located on the third level.

+Flights to Montreal with Qatar Airways land at Pierre Elliott Trudeau Airport.
 Visa restrictions for entry into the country will depend on your country of origin, length of stay and whether your trip is for business or pleasure.
-Before you fly to Guangzhou please check the visa and passport requirements.
+Before you fly to Montreal please check the visa and passport requirements.